xaratustrah/iqtools/README.md

 #### Building GUI Binary under windows

-More general info can be found on this [gist](https://gist.github.com/xaratustrah/4efc5001f1bbcce47e02e2343ba29b87).
+More general info on installation under Win can be found on this [gist](https://gist.github.com/xaratustrah/4efc5001f1bbcce47e02e2343ba29b87).
+Additionally following packages where installed using **pip**:

-Building iqgui under windows has been tested using a minimal python installation under Win7 64 bit:

-Python 3.4.0 and PyQt5.5.0 both x64 versions, directly from their respective official websites.
-Numpy and scipy are installed from [carlkl](https://github.com/carlkl)'s [anaconda site](https://anaconda.org/mingwpy) by using:

-	pip install -i https://pypi.anaconda.org/mingwpy/simple numpy
-	pip install -i https://pypi.anaconda.org/mingwpy/simple scipy

-Following packages where installed using **pip**:

-    spectrum (0.6.1)
     matplotlib (1.5.1)
     pyTDMS (0.0.3)
+    spectrum (0.6.1)

-Note that in the current version of the spectrum, the mtm.py needs a patch.
+Note that in the current version of the `spectrum`, the file `mtm.py` needs a patch.
 Replace the following line:

 	p = os.path.abspath(os.path.dirname(__file__))